MIC-DKFZ/AVID/README.md

 ```bash
 pip install avid
 ```
-or, if you are working with a console/terminal that supports nice rich output, we advice to install AVID with the packgage rich.
+or, if you are working with a console/terminal that supports nice rich output, we advise to install AVID with the packgage rich.
 ```bash
 pip install avid[rich]
 ```